 Q. What level of compensation (dollars times kWh) makes it worthwhile or profitable for me to reduce the load?

 A. This is the key business decision you must make internally.
 Only you know the financial impact of shutting off or shifting electricity to some or all of your operations, and the cost of restarting operations.
 If you plan to use electricity generated on site to replace power from the grid, you should factor those costs into your decision.
-Some REPs may offer you the ability to set the maximum real-time price at which you are willing to operate; if prices rise above that threshold you can agree to curtail load.
+For example, if you are capable of providing DR in response to market prices through your REP, some REPs may offer you the ability to set the maximum real-time price at which you are willing to operate; if prices rise above that threshold you can agree to curtail load.
 The REP may notify you a day in advance what the projected market price will be and whether you are likely to be notified to curtail.
 Other REPs may offer other variations of products where you receive a discount off your bill for giving your REP the right to count on you to interrupt your load at their request for a specified number of hours and events during the hot summer.
 Your REP could offer you the ability to decide a day in advance whether to participate.
-Your interruption or shifting load schedule is something that can be negotiated between you and your REP.
+For services that offer a reservation payment to reserve your DR capability for ERCOT dispatch, your interruption or shifting load schedule is something that can be negotiated between you and your REP or a third-party QSE.
+Some QSEs specialize in demand response and can work with you to determine the best curtailment plan for your facilities.

 Q. Can I “aggregate” a number of small residential and commercial loads that can be interrupted, and offer this aggregated resource into the market as an ancillary service?